esosaoh/kubewarden-docs/docs/tutorials/typescript/01-intro-typescript.md

 > Javy takes your JavaScript code and executes it in a WebAssembly context.
 >
-> It features an embedded QuickJS engine, compiled to WebAssembly, that can execute JavaScript.
+> It features an embedded QuickJS engine compiled to WebAssembly that can execute JavaScript.
 >
 > The project provides both a CLI and a set of APIs for embedding and customizing the behavior when running JavaScript in WebAssembly.